 A collaboration of organizations concerned about children’s mental health prevention, intervention and having adequate resources are collaborating and using a Collective Impact approach to work closely together.
 A shared agenda and processes for shared communication have been established.
 CSI is supporting the local backbone organization through using CSI’s collective impact, developmental evaluation and analytic experience.
 The evaluation model includes participating in shared activities and documenting the growth process of the initiative.

-This project supported implementation and provides a comprehensive evaluation to a collaboration of six providers working to improve early intervention services for rural and impoverished families with limited access to services.
+This project supported implementation and provided a comprehensive evaluation to a collaboration of eleven providers working to improve early intervention services for rural and impoverished families with limited access to services.
 Multiple outcomes are being addressed using mixed methods.
 CSI is also providing grant finding and writing services.

 Early Steps Evaluator Coaching/Mentoring Program